cockroachdb/docs/StyleGuide.md

 ### Tabs

 To allow your reader to select from two or more versions of on-page content, use a tabset.
 This might be appropriate for:
-  - install procedurals with different steps for the different supported platforms
+  - Install procedurals with different steps for the different supported platforms (like macOS, Windows, Linux).
-  - reference material where the Enterprise and non-Enterprise versions of a feature differ
+  - Reference material where the Enterprise and non-Enterprise versions of a feature differ.
-  - demonstrating how to connect from an example application in each supported programming language.
+  - Demonstrating how to connect from an example application in each supported programming language (like Python, C++, Java, etc).

 To add tabs to your copy, you first define the tabset, then declare each tab's content: